mm80843/T3.5/docs/article_umair_impact_2021.md

 * [A Comprehensive Review of the COVID-19 Pandemic and the Role of IoT, Drones, AI, Blockchain, and
 5G in Managing its Impact](article_chamola_comprehensive_2020)
+* [Towards the sustainable development of smart cities through mass video surveillance: A response to the COVID-19 pandemic](article_shorfuzzaman_towards_2021)
 * [Response to COVID-19 in Taiwan: Big Data
 Analytics, New Technology, and Proactive Testing](article_wang_response_2020)